Reviewer Guidelines

 General Issues

-• Study methods should meet the criteria set out in our Authoring Guidelines and on our Open Science page.
+- Study methods should meet the criteria set out in our Author Guidelines and on our Open Science Practices page.

 Diversity, Equity, and Inclusion